-Right now I only practice my awareness of nature, for this mental exercise supercharges my creative energy and gives me the necessary enthusiasm to go write something.
-For you to be aware of nature, put yourself in any position that you want — and because most of us are stuck at home because of the pandemic or any other type of turbulence, we’ll choose to look up at the sky, deeply . . . you look at that sky as if you were seeing it for the first time, with appreciative eyes, and then the clouds enter in that dance, and you find yourself being locked all together in a strange emotional way – if you feel that strangeness, then you are aware.
-The moment you feel that otherworldly feeling, a feeling that you’ve never felt before, a feeling that you can’t name, if you feel a vibration in your whole body, if you feel like crying with joy, then, it is it, it is Awareness.
-And then you continue everyday, and your feelings become more and more intense with each gaze, then, it’s not you that carry that sky and the clouds in your heart, but it’s the sky and clouds that carry you.
-Serendipity then enter inside of your dance, and randomly beautiful things start to happen, like, as soon as you look up at the sky, birds chirp, beautiful birds fly by, the clouds take beautiful shape, the stars start to blink at you, you start to matter, you start to get better.
-And it is the same for any other things and creatures that emanate from nature, and for a writer, or for any other artist and creatives, the imagination blends and suffuse with this awareness of existence, and inspiration ignites, your enthusiasm is recharged.
-Isn’t it wonderful and delicious to feel such kind of wonderment, and oneness with nature?
+If you’re interested, here’s a little exercise for you to start being aware of nature (note that this is not a witchy thing to contemplate and admire nature; the deity you pray to won’t send you to hell for contemplating and acknowledging its gifts), which is a mental exercise that helps to supercharge my creative energy, while giving me the necessary enthusiasm to go write something.
+For you to be aware of nature, put yourself in any position that you want — and because most of us are stuck at home due to the pandemic or any other type of turbulence, we’ll choose to look up at the sky, to observe it deeply… you look at that sky as if you were seeing it for the first time, with appreciative eyes, and then the clouds enter in that dance, and you find yourself being locked all together in a strange emotional way — the moment you feel that otherworldly feeling, that strangeness, a feeling that you’ve never felt before, a feeling that you can’t name or describe; and at last, if you feel your whole body vibrate, or feel like crying out of joy, then, it is It, it is Awareness.
+And then you continue every day, and your feelings become more and more intense with each gaze, then, it’s not you that carry that sky and the clouds in your heart, but it’s the sky and clouds that carry you.
+Serendipity then enter inside of your dance, and beautiful things start to happen randomly, like for example: as soon as you look up at the sky, birds chirp, beautiful birds fly by, butterflies flutter nearby, wonderful creatures are drawn to you, the clouds morph into beautiful heavenly shapes, the stars blink at you… you start to matter, you start to get better, you start to understand.
+And little by little that heart of yours morphs, grows, begins to really beat in unison.
+And as for a writer, or for any other artist and creative, the imagination blends and suffuse with this awareness of existence, and inspiration ignites, your enthusiasm is recharged.
+Isn’t it wonderful and delicious to feel such kind of wonderment and oneness with nature?
+It really is.

 I just experienced enthusiasm right now, while writing this blog post.
-Have to say that my energy of these last days went in doing a lot of thinking, thus I was kind of struggling to write a blog post for tomorrow.
-But then I focused on the sound of the wind, for it’s a very windy day today, and there, I knew right away what to write, while my creative battery was recharged with the energy that comes from nature.
+Have to say that my energy of these last days was wasted by doing a lot of thinking, thus I was kind of struggling to write a blog post for tomorrow.
+But then I focused on the sound of the wind — for it’s a very windy day today… and there, my creative battery was recharged with the energy that comes from nature, and I knew right away what to write.